 Widely known for his award-winning 1986 memoir Iron and Silk and for his starring role in the film of the same name, Mark Salzman is the author of three other memoirs: The Man In The Empty Boat, Lost in Place: Growing Up Absurd in Suburbia, and True Notebooks.
 He is also the author of three novels, The Laughing Sutra, The Soloist, and Lying Awake.
 A formerly devoted cellist, Salzman played on the soundtrack to several films and performed with Yo-Yo Ma and pianist Emanuel Ax at Lincoln Center.

 Emerging Voices serves writers who lack access to financial and/or creative support.

 People ineligible for the Emerging Voices program:

 Emerging Voices is a rigorous fellowship program based in Los Angeles with weekly meetings and an intense reading and writing schedule.
-Participants should be willing and able to make an enthusiastic commitment to the program and to their involvement as members of a group.
-If you are not a resident of Los Angeles and you are awarded the fellowship you will need to relocate for the eight-month program.
+With this in mind, participants must be willing and able to make an enthusiastic commitment to the fellowship and to their involvement as members of a group.
+If you are not a resident of Los Angeles and you are awarded the fellowship you will need to relocate for the eight-month period.
 Housing is not provided.